Zenitugo/microservice-app-CD/documentation.md

   - path to the sock-shop directory

 This project made use of iac to deploy application with argocd.
 Check the `argocd-sync` directory to the see the scripts used to deploy:
   - sock-shop web application
-- prometheus
+  - sock-shop database
-- grafana
+  - monitoring tools like prometheus and grafana
+  - logging tools like elastic search and kibanna
-- ElasticSearch
+  - lets's encrypt certificates.
 ![app](./app-images/app-tree1.png)
 ![app](./app-images/app-tree2.png)
 ![app](./app-images/app-tree3.png)